-In some robotics-related cases the answer would be an emphatic no. A robotic hoover, for example, probably hasn't demonstrably harmed the job prospects of cleaning staff.
+In some robotics-related cases, the answer would be an emphatic no. A robotic Hoover, for example, probably hasn't demonstrably harmed the job prospects of cleaning staff.
 Robocop, on the other hand, may prove the naysayers right.

 Should the initial trial of Robocop go well, the Dubai government wants 25 per cent of its police force to be made up of robots by 2030.
 In the same timeframe, there are plans for an entirely smart police station, devoid of human officers.

 Whether this will harm job prospects for Dubai-based law enforcers could be debated, and there are other, more complex issues to take into account too.
-The fictional Robocop acted violently in the name of the supposed greater good (until, at least, conspiracy was revealed), and while it's unlikely to be as dramatic as Paul Verhoeven's vision, the use of a real-life Robocop to apprehend criminals could be a slippery slope.
+The fictional Robocop acted violently in the name of the supposed greater good (until, at least, a conspiracy was revealed), and while it's unlikely to be as dramatic as Paul Verhoeven's vision, the use of a real-life Robocop to apprehend criminals could be a slippery slope.

 This has been argued by people like Alan Winfield, Professor of Robot Ethics at the University of the West of England, who told CNN that it would be extremely difficult to ensure that a robot wouldn't harm people.
-He also asked how one would make the robot accountable, if harm did befall the accused.
+He also asked how one would make the robot accountable if harm did befall the accused.

 A person can stand trial, for example.
 What would happen to the robot?
 Discontinuation?
 It is a more complex matter than simply gearing up a robot police officer and asking him to help bust some thieves.